SimonSapin/pycairo/doc/reference/surfaces.rst

    ignored, and GDI will be used as much as possible to draw to the surface.

-   The returned surface will be wrapped using the paginated surface to provide correct complex rendering behaviour; :meth:`.show_page` and associated methods must be used for correct output.
+   The returned surface will be wrapped using the paginated surface to provide correct complex rendering behaviour; :meth:`cairo.Surface.show_page` and associated methods must be used for correct output.

 class XCBSurface(:class:`Surface`)